39th INSEAD Venture Competition

 39th IVC Final

-Up to six teams to present to a panel of judges in Singapore and Fontainebleau campuses.
+Seven teams will present to a panel of judges in Singapore and Fontainebleau campuses.
 Each team will have 7 minutes for presentation followed by 8 minutes for Q&A, a total of 15 minutes.
 All presentations will be videotaped and may be used in future INSEAD MBA Electives.

 Programme for Wednesday, 4 December 2019